-A prefatory note (work in progress)
+A prefatory note

 The disorder was dismaying.
 I couldn't help but compare it with the parts of his papers that he had given us in 1999.
 They had been meticulously arranged and labeled, reflecting the conscientious systematic documentation that was the hallmark of his research and the foundation of his earlier books.

 Oliver's fascination with Dazaifu began many years ago.
 His early studies, his travels to Kyushu, and his steady collection of possibly useful sources were carried out when his body was still strong and his eyesight clear enough to continue as he always had, a little more determined perhaps, with voluminous correspondence and the support of loyal researchers and translators in Japan.
 Some of the Dazaifu materials?possibly the earliest compiled?showed the remnants of his usual organization.
 The remainder had been gathered and roughly sorted perhaps with the recognition that there was neither time nor room left for more filing

 It is not immediately clear when Oliver began to write this story.
 His papers contain multiple revised versions of the early chapters, showing how he continually refined his elegant prose and added significant and surprising details freshly encountered in his research.